Romea/Romea.github.io/README.md

 - Jekyll/bundler
 - ruby 2.x (Warning: might be troublesome to install on recent linux distro)

+**If you only need to modify an existing page, you can do it online and avoid all the tedious aspects of running the website on local.
+Just use the github editor!**

 Clone this repo, then
 `bundle exec jekyll serve --incremental` to create a local instance of the website.